3rd Airlift Squadron: Strategic airlift

+Squadron C-74 Globemaster in the early 1950s (Note: Aircraft is Douglas C-74 Globemaster, serial 42–65402.)

 During the Korean War, the 3rd was reconstituted at Brookley Air Force Base, Alabama as the 3rd Air Transport Squadron, and began flying regularly scheduled airlift missions in its eight Douglas C-124 Globemaster IIs to the Arctic, Caribbean, and South America.
 In June 1958, the squadron moved to Charleston Air Force Base, South Carolina, where it continued to fly C-124s until August 1965, when it transitioned into jets with the arrival of the first Lockheed C-141 Starlifter.
 Redesignated the 3rd Military Airlift Squadron on 8 Jan 1966.

 In June 1970, the squadron, now the 3rd Military Airlift Squadron received the first operational Lockheed C-5 Galaxy to be assigned to a Military Airlift Command (MAC) flying organization.
 Three years later, the 3rd moved to its present home with the 436th Airlift Wing at Dover Air Force Base.
 Aircrews of the 3rd flew support missions for French troops in the Zaire peacekeeping effort.
 For their efforts, they were co-recipients with a 9th Military Airlift Squadron crew of the Mackay Trophy for the 1978 airlift operation.
 The 3rd proved itself and the C-5 by setting MAC records for departure reliability.
 In 1986, the 3rd received the 436th Military Airlift Wing's Flying Eagle award four times for having the highest percentage of on-time departures in the wing.

-In April 1988, a 3d crew, overcoming the difficulties of flying into unfamiliar territory, airlifted drilling equipment into Semipalatinsk, in the Soviet Union.
+In April 1988, a 3rd crew, overcoming the difficulties of flying into unfamiliar territory, airlifted drilling equipment into Semipalatinsk, in the Soviet Union.
 The mission was part of a joint nuclear weapons detonation monitoring agreement signed by the United States and the Soviet Union.
 The crew was subsequently awarded the Mackay Trophy for the "most meritorious flight of the year".
 Redesignated the 3rd Airlift Squadron on 1 Dec 1991.

-The 3rd continues its distinct history and support of Air Mobility Command by flying humanitarian and contingency missions into such places as Southwest Asia, Somalia, Rwanda, and Haiti.
+The 3rd continues its distinct history and support of Air Mobility Command (AMC) by flying humanitarian and contingency missions into such places as Southwest Asia, Somalia, Rwanda, and Haiti.
 The squadron participated in the first-ever six-ship formation flights of C-5's in support of the Strategic Brigade Airdrop Test.
 In October 2003 a crew from the 3rd Airlift Squadron landed the first Galaxy in Iraq at Baghdad International Airport.
 Until 2004 the unit was also the only Special Operations Low Level capable unit to fly the C-5 Galaxy.

-In March 2007 the 3rd Squadron transitioned from operation of the C-5 to the newer Boeing C-17 Globemaster III.
-The 3rd Airlift Squadron was awarded the prestigious General Joseph Smith Trophy for 2009 when they were judged to be the best airlift squadron in Air Mobility Command.
+In March 2007 the squadron transitioned from operation of the C-5 to the newer Boeing C-17 Globemaster III.
+The squadron was awarded the General Joseph Smith Trophy for 2009 when they were judged to be the best airlift squadron in AMC.

-September 2017, saw the 3rd AS deploy to Puerto Rico and the U.S. Virgin Islands to deliver much needed humanitarian supplies to the islands following the devastating Hurricanes Irma and Maria.
+September 2017, saw the 3rd deploy to Puerto Rico and the U.S. Virgin Islands to deliver much needed humanitarian supplies to the islands following the devastating Hurricanes Irma and Maria.